Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 6

 **You need to implement the Azure RBAC role assignments for the Network Contributor role**.
 The solution must meet the authentication and authorization requirements.
-What is the minimum number of assignments that you must use?
+What is the **minimum number of assignments** that you must use?

 * A. 1
-* **B. 2**
+* **B. 2**   two tenants two MG
 * C. 5
 * D. 10
 * E. 15